William Alfred Delamotte: Life

 From the Academy he moved to Oxford, depicting its buildings in numerous sketches.
 Many of his drawings were made into woodcuts by Orlando Jewitt of Headington.

 In 1803 he accepted the post of drawing-master at the newly established Royal Military College, Sandhurst, a position he held for forty years.

 Besides producing watercolours and a few oils, he turned to printmaking by way of etching, lithography and soft-ground etching.

 Family

 He was the brother of George Orleans Delamotte, landscape artist and teacher.
 One of his sons, Philip Henry Delamotte (1821–1889), was a noted photographer and illustrator, and became Professor of Drawing and Fine Art at King's College London.
+Another son, William Alfred Delamotte junior (1806–1872), was a botanical and scientific illustrator, and lithographer.